Kids and Bear Safety

 What signs of bears to be on the lookout for: what does bear poo look like?

 Bears often leave clues as they travel through an area.
-Bear scat is one of the most obvious clues, especially when bears go to the bathroom on the trail.
+Bear scat is one of the most obvious clues, especially when bears relieve themselves on the trail.
 Bear scat will reveal if the bear is an adult or cub, what the bear was eating and gives us an estimate as to how long ago the bear was in the area.
 Fresh scat is shiny and warm (if you hover your hand over the top) and the colour can vary.
+Spring scat is often green and looking closely will reveal pieces of grass or other greens in it.
+As we progress through the summer and fall, you will be able to see berry seeds, sometimes apple chunks or rosehips in the scat.
+Dark coloured scat indicates the bear had access to some protein, usually insect larva or salmon.
+Sadly we may also notice human provided foods, such as seed from bird feeders and plastic bags from garbage that a bear had access to.

-This is a photo of bear scat I found on Cypress Mountain last spring.
+This is a photo of bear scat from Cypress Mountain in the spring.
 During the spring bears spend much of their time grazing fresh spring greens.
 This scat is full of grass and clover.

 What type of local plants do bears eat?